 Do you agree, or disagree, that we should strive to offer our students agape love?

-Today’s newsletter is an excerpt from a longer article I have written recently - about the course I teach, and what it requires to teach well.
+Today’s newsletter is an excerpt from a longer article I have started working on - about the course I teach, and what it requires to teach well.
 More about that in a future letter to you.